GantMan/Public_Speaking_Hits/README.md

 #### Late / Delay

 * "Sorry I'm late.
 I circled the parking lot for an hour.
 There were plenty of parking saces, I was just scared to come in." - Current Comedy Newsletter

+#### Computer Crashes

+* "Looks like we've got a little glitch in the system.
+I guess that's what I get for using technology from the 90s." - [chatGPT](https://chat.openai.com/chat)

 ## Speaker Seasoning